Pushkin Museum: Archaeological collection

 The Museum of Fine Arts was intended primarily as a museum of classical arts.
 Ancient artifacts were the core and the main components of its collection, and the Department of Antiquity was one of the three major scientific departments.
 Its founder and director, Ivan Tsvetaev (1847-1913), was an expert in ancient art, as were his closest associates, Vladimir Malmberg (1860-1921) and Nikolay Scherbakov (1884-1933).

 Egypt

 Most of the objects presented in Hall No. 1 have been on display since the museum opening in 1912 and come from the collection of Vladimir Golenishchev (1856-1947).

 Ancient civilizations

-The museum holdings of genuine artifacts of Southwest Asia are based on the collection of famous Russian Orientalist and Egyptologist Vladimir Golenishchev.
+The museum holdings of genuine artifacts of Southwest Asia are based on the collection of Russian Orientalist and Egyptologist Vladimir Golenishchev.

 Antiquity

 The antique collection of the Pushkin State Museum of Fine Arts includes many genuine artifacts: more than 1,000 vessels, small plastic pieces, and sculptures.

-Tsvetaev’s collection of casts
+Tsvetaev's collection of casts

 The collection of casts and copies, typical for European museums of the nineteenth century, is unique today in its preservation and consistency.
-With a similar cohesiveness, Tsvetaev wanted to present plastic art of the modern era and complete the collection with casts made from contemporary sculptures, where Auguste Rodin’s works would take the central place.
-Unfortunately, the last part of his plan was not implemented due to a lack of funding after a fire broke out during construction.
-Some casts and copies from the museum collection are the only genuine reproduction of artifacts lost during the World Wars.
+With a similar cohesiveness, Tsvetaev wanted to present plastic art of the modern era and complete the collection with casts made from contemporary sculptures, where Auguste Rodin's works would take the central place.